Yeltsin Tejeda

-Yeltsin Ignacio Tejeda Valverde ([ˈʝeltsin teˈxeða]; born 17 March 1992) is a Costa Rican professional footballer who plays for Liga FPD club Herediano and the Costa Rica national team.
+Yeltsin Ignacio Tejeda Valverde ([ˈʝeltsin teˈxeða]; born 17 March 1992) is a Costa Rican professional footballer who plays as a defensive midfielder for Liga FPD club Herediano, which he captains, and the Costa Rica national team.

 He is named after the first President of Russia Boris Yeltsin.

 Club career

 Saprissa

 Tejeda began his career with Saprissa in 2011 scoring one goal against San Carlos.
 In the 2014 Verano season, Tejeda was named the captain of the team.

 Evian

 After Costa Rica's campaign at the 2014 FIFA World Cup, Tejeda traveled to the United Kingdom to sign with Swansea City, but the club halted the negotiations, and Tejeda instead traveled to France.
 On 22 August 2014, then-Ligue 1 club Evian announced that Tejeda had signed a four-year contract.
 He scored his first goal for the club on 19 September 2014 in a 2–1 loss to Bordeaux.
 During the winter transfer window, Tejeda was joined by his countryman and former Saprissa teammate David Ramírez.
 The team was relegated to Ligue 2 at the end of the season.